scverse/scvi-tools/docs/developer/maintenance.md

 #### Automatic backporting with MeeseeksDev

-MeeseeksDev is the GitHub bot that allows for automatic backporting.
+MeeseeksDev is a GitHub bot that handles automatic backporting.
 It is configured to backport a pull request if one of the following conditions is met:

 1. The pull request contains a label with the title and body set to `on-merge: backport to MAJOR.MINOR.x`, where `MAJOR.MINOR.x` is an existing release branch.